Muscatine, Iowa

-Muscatine is the principal city of the Muscatine Micropolitan Statistical Area (2010 census population 54,132) as of 2011 the estimate was 54,184, which includes all of Muscatine and Louisa counties, making it the 208th-largest micropolitan statistical area.
+Muscatine is the principal city of the Muscatine Micropolitan Statistical Area (2010 census population 54,132) as of 2011 the estimate was 54,184, which includes all of Muscatine and Louisa counties, making it the 283rd-largest micropolitan statistical area.

 History

 Muscatine began as a trading post founded by representatives of Colonel George Davenport in 1833.
 Muscatine was incorporated as Bloomington in 1839; the name was changed to reduce mail delivery confusion, as there were several Bloomingtons in the Midwest.
 Before that, Muscatine had also been known as "Newburg" and "Casey's Landing".

 The origin of the name Muscatine is debated.
 It may have been derived from the Mascouten Native American tribe.
 The Mascoutin lived along the Mississippi in the 1700s.
 In 1819 Muscatine Island was known as Mascoutin Island.

-In the 1838 General Land Office map, the town is labelled Musquitine, which may be a variation of Musquakeen, an alternative name for Muscatine Island; Musquakeen may have derived from the Meskwaki indigenous people who lived close by.
+In the 1838 United States General Land Office map, the town is labelled Musquitine, which may be a variation of Musquakeen, an alternative name for Muscatine Island; Musquakeen may have derived from the Meskwaki indigenous people who lived close by.
 Major William Williams, who was visiting in 1849 when the town was still called both Bloomington and Muscatine, claimed, "Muscatine in English is Fire Island," in his list of the meanings of Siouan language names.

 Williams wrote a brief description of the settlement:

 From the 1840s to the Civil War, Muscatine had Iowa's largest black community, consisting of fugitive slaves who had traveled the Mississippi from the South and free blacks who had migrated from the eastern states.
 One of the most prominent community leaders was Alexander G. Clark Sr., born free in Pennsylvania.
 He was a barber, a respected position at the time, and eventually became a wealthy timber salesman and real estate speculator.
 In 1848 he was among the founders of the local African Methodist Episcopal Church, which had been established as the first independent black denomination in the US.